$312,000 Verdict in Prince George’s Discrimination Case

 In the three years prior to his termination, Mr. Naftal had never been disciplined or received negative evaluations.
 Despite a library practice that requires step-by-step or “progressive” discipline — and a county code that allows firing only for a few specific reasons — the library’s CEO dismissed Mr. Naftal without warning after he recommended the suspension of an employee with attendance problems.

 “Jeff is a highly competent public servant who was just doing his job,” said R. Scott Oswald, managing principal of The Employment Law Group, who served as Mr. Naftal’s lead lawyer at trial.
-“For following library policy to the letter, he was stereotyped as a harsh, out-of-touch old white man.
-But the people of Prince George’s County know injustice when they see it — and we are grateful that this jury has held the library to account.
+“We are grateful that this jury recognized that.
 Discrimination is discrimination, period.”

 ———-